alaudet/hcsr04sensor/README.md

 ==================

 Added a script that is installed to /usr/local/bin called hcsr04.py.
+This utility does not presently support BOARD pin values.
+Use BCM pin values.

     usage: hcsr04.py [-h] -t TRIG -e ECHO [-sp SPEED] [-ss SAMPLES]